oa-labs/arc-ai-digital-ocean/lib/README.md

 ## Project Context

-This shared library is the core of the ArcAI Ocean ecosystem, providing common functionality used by:
+This shared library is the core of the ArcAI  ecosystem, providing common functionality used by:

 - [Slack Bot](../bots/slack/README.md) - Slack integration for workplace safety queries
 - [CLI Tool](../docs/CLI.md) - Command-line interface for AI interactions